markmckeown/digby/README.md

 An interesting challenge would be to integrate Paxos into the database.
 For example Paxos outputs a queue of agreed work to execute, could this be the WAFL for the database?
-Fast Paxos can make agreements in a single round of communication, however it suffers when there is a lot of contention and requires more than a simple majority to proceeds.
+Fast Paxos can make agreements in a single round of communication, however it suffers when there is a lot of contention and requires more than a simple majority to proceed.
-Flexible Paxos helps address some of limitations of Fast Paxos.
-Contention can be be addressed by each node having an agreed approach to conflicts - given a set of conflicting work items the nodes independently resolve them the same way.
+Flexible Paxos helps address some of limitations of Fast Paxos, ie the number of nodes need to reach consensus in phase 2. in Fast Paxos contention can be be addressed by each node having an agreed approach to conflicts - given a set of conflicting work items the nodes independently resolve them the same way leading to a consistent outcome across all nodes.

 Further to this the database could be replicated using thousands of Paxos state machines by sharding the key namespace.
 For example could there be 2K state machines, with 2K trees rooted in the one file each using COW.
 Would this open up the parallel nature if NVMe drives?
 Transactions across state machines could use Paxos Commit.
+Is the advantage of a B+ tree of naturally supporting ranges lost.

 See "Relaxing Quorum Intersection for Fast Paxos".